 At around the same time, it was becoming apparent to the community that the Great Lakes Library building was an inadequate size - only half the NSW Library minimum recommended size for the community it serves.

-The former Great Lakes Council began to investigate and plan for meeting these needs after the community indicated very emphatically the priority to meet these community needs.
+The former Great Lakes Council began to investigate and plan for meeting these needs after the community indicated very emphatically this was a high priority for them.